Austriadraco

-Austriadraco is a genus of pterosaur living during the Late Triassic in the area of present Austria.
+Austriadraco is a genus of pterosaur living during the Late Triassic (Norian stage, 217-213 million years ago) in the area of present Austria.
 Its only species—Austriadraco dallavecchiai—was previously attributed to Eudimorphodon, and its closest relatives may have been Eudimorphodon or Arcticodactylus.

 Discovery

 In June 1994, near Seefeld in Austrian Tirol, at a 1600 metres high mountain trail to the Reither Spitze, in the vicinity of the Reither Joch-Alm, Bernd Lammerer discovered a pterosaur skeleton.
 The remains have been secured as five stone plates, removed on several occasions.
 In 2003, Peter Wellnhofer identified the fossil as a specimen of Eudimorphodon, a cf. E. ranzii.
 As it was 10 to 25% shorter than the latter's holotype, Wellnhofer considered it a juvenile.
 The same year Fabio Marco Dalla Vecchia doubted the comparability to E. ranzii and suggested that it represent a separate Eudimorphodon species.
 In 2009, Dalla Vecchia concluded that the specimen was neither a juvenile nor closely related to Eudimorphodon.

 In 2015, Alexander Kellner named the separate genus Austriadraco, with the type species Austriadraco dallavecchiai.
 The generic name is a combination of the Latin words Austria and draco, "dragon".
 The specific name honours Dalla Vecchia.
 The Life Science Identifiers are for the genus 120B3003-6DE3-41B4-AF6B-6F242FB2A777 and for the species 6E123721-07EA-419CB755-9981CC7D9209.

 The holotype, BSP 1994 I 51, was found in a layer of the Seefeld Formation, dating from the late Norian.
 It consists of a partial and disarticulated skeleton with skull.
 It contains both frontal bones, a left jugal, the lower jaws, loose teeth, vertebrae of the neck, back and tail, the shoulder girdle, both humeri, a first wing phalanx, the pelvis, a shinbone and a calf bone.
 The fused frontals had in 2003 been incorrectly identified as a breast bone by Wellnhofer.
 The bones have been partly preserved as impressions only and many are fragmented.
 The fossil is part of the collection of the Bayerische Staatssammlung für Paläontologie und historische Geologie at Munich.